5504 Project Manager II

 |Job Type||Permanent Exempt|

-1.Possession of a baccalaureate degree a Bachelor's Degree in landscape architecture, engineering, or architecture, plus four years of responsible architectural, engineering or construction management experience, from an accredited college; OR
+- Bachelor's Degree in architecture, engineering, planning, or landscape architecture; plus six (6) years of responsible architectural, engineering or construction management experience, OR

 How To Apply